kleberbaum/kleberbaum/stories.md

 [^30]: Save Yourself, I’ll Hold Them Back, Danger Days: The True Lives of the Fabulous Killjoys, 2010.
 [^31]: Helena, Three Cheers for Sweet Revenge, 2004.
 [^32]: The Sharpest Lives, The Black Parade
+[^33]: Save Yourself, I’ll Hold Them Back, Danger Days: The True Lives of the Fabulous Killjoys, 2010.

 # Requiem for a Lost Soul
 "Requiem for a Lost Soul" is a work of fiction that was originally composed in German and subsequently machine-translated to English.
 The author and publisher have made every effort to ensure the accuracy of this translation, but there may be linguistic or cultural discrepancies that arise from this process.
 Any such discrepancies are unintentional and not meant to offend or misrepresent.